enarjord/passivbot/docs/how-it-works.md

 your equity is 90 bananas (meaning your max exposure is 10%).
 This makes it very possible to run multiple pairs on the same account.
 If you were to set the pbr_limit to 0.05 on 10 bots, all of them combined will not expose more than 50% of your unleveraged balance.

+Another option available is to use the configuration parameter `cross_wallet_pct` to limit the amount of the wallet that is available in absolute terms.

 !!!
 Info
     Please check the [Configuration](configuration.md) page for an in-depth description of the configuration parameters available.